danhjun/ITE-253/README.md

 This server is designed for data centers needing an efficient and secure platform to handle demanding workloads.
 It offers a balance of performance, capacity, and manageability.

-#### <ins> Benefits and Drawbacks of Using Windows Server </ins>

-**Benefits:**
-- **Integrated Management Tools:** Windows Server provides powerful management tools such as Windows Admin Center and PowerShell, simplifying server administration.
-- **Security:** Enhanced security features like Windows Defender Advanced Threat Protection and encrypted virtual machines help protect against modern security threats.
-- **Hybrid Capabilities:** Seamless hybrid operations with Azure, including Azure Arc for managing Windows Server deployments across hybrid environments.

-**Drawbacks:**
-- **Cost:** Windows Server licensing can be expensive, especially for organizations with multiple servers.
-- **Resource Intensity:** It may require more resources (CPU, RAM) compared to some lightweight Linux distributions, potentially impacting server efficiency.
-- **Compatibility:** Certain applications, especially open-source ones, may have compatibility issues or may not be optimized for Windows Server environments.

 #### <ins> Steps to Create a Bootable USB </ins>

 1. **Download the ISO File:** Obtain the Windows Server 2022 ISO file from Microsoft.
 [Microsoft's Windows Server 2022 page](https://info.microsoft.com/ww-landing-windows-server-2022.html)